Welcome to where Don Runs and where even your crew has to be crazy!

 These run are approximately a 50K, and is run on well marked trails and forest service roads.
 We will limit the field to no more than 100 runners.

-The Tuscarora Trails Ultra, which is held in March or April, and the Conococheague 50K are FAT ASS events, which means they are free to participants.
+The Tuscarora Trails Ultra and the Conococheague 50K, which will be held late July or early August, are FAT ASS events, which means they are free to participants.

 Donations of water, food, Gatorade, etc., will be requested for the aid stations about a week before the event.
 Please do not sign up if you have no intention of participating.
 And if you have signed up, but need to withdraw, please leave me know as soon as possible.